joakree/ELEBAC/README.md

 # ELEBAC

-Prototype Branch:
+Prototypes
-This branch contrains the prototype firmware for the following prototypes:
+Thermocouple_2 is the prototype code for the thermocouple sensor node
-Thermocouple sensor node
-Strain Gauge sensor node

-Final PCB Branch:
-This branch contrains the firmware for final implementation (This is not yet completed due to lack of PCBs for testing and verifying):
-Thermocouple sensor node
-Strain Gauge sensor node
-Sensor central
+Final PCB Branch (Not completed due to lack of hardware to test): thermocouple_pcb is the code for the thermocouple pcb

 Camera System Branch: